Tree Removal During Renovation: Which Northern Westchester Towns Require Permits

 New Castle (Chappaqua & Millwood)

-New Castle regulates removal of trees of 10 inches DBH or greater on parcels with active building permits, plus broader regulation in steep slope and wetland buffer areas.
-Tree removal review is typically rolled into the site plan or building permit process, with replacement planting tied to the count and size of removed trees.
+New Castle’s Tree Preservation chapter (Town Code Chapter 121) regulates removal of trees of 8 inches DBH or greater outside the regulated landscape buffer zone, and trees of 4 inches DBH or greater inside that buffer.
+The Environmental Coordinator is the default approving authority, with the Planning Board taking certain applications.
+Tree removal review is typically rolled into the site plan or building permit process, with replacement planting tied to the count and size of removed trees, plus broader regulation in steep slope and wetland buffer areas.
 Removal outside the scope of an approved plan during construction is treated as a violation.

 Lewisboro (South Salem, Cross River, Vista, Goldens Bridge)